LamsyA/Enigma/README.md

 - **Frontend:** React
 - **Gasless Transactions:** Thirdweb Paymaster
 - **Bundler:** Transaction Bundling for efficiency

+## Paymaster and Bundler Integration

+Our project utilizes Thirdweb Paymaster for gasless transactions, enhancing user experience by eliminating the need for users to hold Ether for gas fees.
+This integration simplifies the onboarding process and ensures smooth gameplay without the hassle of managing transaction costs.
+Additionally, bundling transactions optimizes performance by reducing the number of transactions, making the game more efficient and cost-effective.

+## Thirdweb Smart Wallet

+The project also integrates the Thirdweb Smart Wallet, which allows users to sign in using their phone number, passkey, or email.
+This feature enhances accessibility and user experience, making it easier for players to participate in the game without the need for traditional wallet setups.
+The smart wallet ensures secure and seamless interactions with the game.

 ## How to Interact with the App